Siphon880gh/devbrain/Enterprise - Cache Control, SEO, Payment Systems/SEO/SEO Essentials for Vite and Heroku - Auto-Generating Sitemap and Serving robots.txt.md

 After deploying, visit:

 - `https://yourapp.herokuapp.com/sitemap.xml`
 - `https://yourapp.herokuapp.com/robots.txt`

 Both files should load correctly, and Google's search crawler will be able to discover and index your site efficiently.

----

-Would you like me to generate the full `generateSitemap.js` file for dynamic routes too?